 A CREIA or CREIA Chapter Standards of Practice (SOP) Group Inspection or a Chapter "Toolbox" Meeting.

 Group Inspections are held during the Annual Conference.
-Group Inspections may be held in Michael Casey & Associates Training.
-Click here for more information on the training.
+Group Inspections are a part of the live training with Michael Casey & Associates.
+Click here for more information this program.